 Christianity is a religion that is deeply rooted in history, and at its heart is the resurrection — an event proclaimed by Jesus’ disciples, who claimed that he appeared to them shortly after his death.
 The resurrection is the bedrock of the Christian faith.
 If the resurrection did not happen, then Christianity is false.
 Likewise, if the resurrection did happen, then Christianity is true.
 As St. Paul wrote the Christian community at Corinth some 2,000 years ago: “And if Christ has not been raised, our preaching is worthless, and so is your faith” (1 Cor 15:14).
 As a result, whether or not the resurrection happened should concern every Christian and every seeker of truth.

 However, to this, someone might say: “This is an event that supposedly happened some 2,000 years ago, how can we be certain that it did or did not happen?”.
 The answer to this, of course, is that we cannot know with certainty if the resurrection did or did not happen.
-As it is with other events of history, we are dealing with probabilities and likelihoods.
+As it is with other events of history, we are dealing with probabilities.
 This does not mean, however, that we cannot come to a confident conclusion as to what likely happened.
 By examining the historical evidence we have available to us and weighing the possible explanations for a given set of historical facts, we can come to the conclusion — assuming that the evidence points firmly in one direction — that a historical hypothesis clearly is “the best explanation of the evidence”.
 As I will argue in this series of posts, that Jesus rose from the dead is clearly the best explanation of the evidence as to what happened that first Easter Sunday.
 The resurrection hypothesis enjoys a preponderance of evidence for it.
 Furthermore, unlike the resurrection hypothesis, all other possible explanations suffer from serious difficulties when subjected to critical scrutiny.

 Catering to a skeptical audience, we will not assume the reliability of the gospels for this argument.
 The argument to be presented will work even if we view the gospels with skepticism.
 This is possible because we will work with four events that are recognized by the majority of scholars as historical, and put forward evidence and historical reasoning to establish their historicity (i.e. viewing the gospels as regular historical documents that can be examined).
 These events are (1) Jesus’ death by crucifixion, (2) the sincere belief of Jesus’ disciples in his post-mortem or “after-death” appearances, (3) that Jesus’ tomb was found empty shortly after his burial and (4) the emergence of resurrection belief among Jesus’ disciples, which will be later referred to as “The Origin of the Christian Faith”.
 After providing the evidence for the above four events and establishing their historicity, we will then examine the possible explanations for the above four facts: (a) conspiracy, (b) hallucination or (c) resurrection — weigh the merits of the above explanations, and show why the resurrection truly does stand out as a superior hypothesis following a historical examination of the evidence.